 comes from “aor,” “aour,”

-correlation between God, the Word, light, and the golden ratio becomes more
+between God, the Word, light, and the golden ratio becomes more than evident

-than evident for one of the modes of thinking among the magi: synonymic
+for one of the modes of thinking among the magi: synonymic reasoning.
+If you

-as "the force of God," "the Will" ("the Telesme" of the Emerald Tablet), or the principle of
+as “the Force of God,” “the Will” (“the Telesme” of the Emerald Tablet), or the

 The signature of Φ is also manifested in human anatomy.
 Among